-Whilst women everywhere are asking for zero tolerance, the counter side to the equation is ensuring fairness to those accused, abiding by employment law requirements and responding in a reasonable manner to respect the wishes of the individuals impacted by the behaviour.
+Whilst women everywhere are asking for zero tolerance of sexual harassment, the counter side to the equation is ensuring fairness to those accused, abiding by employment law requirements and responding to sexual harassment in a reasonable manner to respect the wishes of the individuals impacted by the behaviour.

-9 questions to ask when responding to a sexual harassment complaint
+9 questions to ask when responding to sexual harassment

 Last year our CEO Harriet Witchell presented a webinar on the challenges facing organisations who respond to sexual harassment complaints.
 She addresses 9 vexing questions: